zxzixuanwang/telegraf/plugins/outputs/newrelic/README.md

-# New Relic Output Plugin
+# New Relic output plugin

 This plugins writes to New Relic Insights using the [Metrics API][].